tonidandel/petri-net-simulator/README.md

 # petri-net-simulator

-Web-based application developed for petri net simulation
+Web-based application developed for petri net simulation.

+You can access at  [www.petrinetsimulator.com](http://www.petrinetsimulator.com>)